KeyDevLol/KeyEngine/README.md

 3. **[Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)**

 > [!WARNING]
-> Ñopy the contents of the "Content" folder to the build folder
+> Copy the contents of the "Content" folder to the build folder